Is your move to France actually ready?

 Not confirming récépissé validity dates before booking a trip is a timing mistake that we see regularly.
 A récépissé that expires during your planned travel period, and that has not yet been renewed in ANEF, creates a gap in your documentation at exactly the moment you need it most.
 Check the validity date on your récépissé before booking any travel, and confirm through your ANEF account that the renewal will be active throughout your trip dates.

-Underestimating the laissez-passer processing time is a planning error for Americans who decide to travel outside Schengen and request a laissez-passer from the French consulate.
+Underestimating the visa de retour processing time is a planning error for Americans who decide to travel outside Schengen and need to request a visa de retour (return visa) from the French consulate because their récépissé will not cover the trip.
 Processing times vary by consulate.
 In our experience, Americans who contact the consulate well in advance (at least 2 to 3 weeks before travel) are far more likely to receive the laissez-passer in time than those who contact the consulate days before departure.

 When to Get Help